FuriosIra/AstroColony/Scripts/ReadMe.md

+# Please read the information in this ReadMe carefully before use.

 # Operating systems compatibility
 ## Linux :penguin:
 The quick installation script for Linux systems has been tested on the following systems :